Dave Hickson: Career

 Everton soon returned to Division One, as Hickson's haul of 25 goals in the 1953–54 season helped them gain promotion to the top flight.
 After just one season back in the top flight with Everton, Hickson was sold to Aston Villa for £17,500.
 He never settled at Villa Park and played just 12 games in a brief stay.

 He moved next to Huddersfield Town, where he spent a further two years.
 Although his record at Huddersfield was respectable, Hickson was not content and he was happy to return to Goodison for a second spell in 1957 for £7,500.
 At least the board made a tidy profit on these deals.
 Hickson's second spell was not as productive as his first, but his passion & determination remained, and the Goodison Park faithful still worshipped him.
 When Everton sold him to their Merseyside derby rivals Liverpool in 1959, there was much dissent.

 Hickson was undoubtedly revered at Everton, but equally despised by the red half of the city.
 Supporters of the Reds, then struggling in Division Two, would soon be appeased.
 Hickson scored twice on his Liverpool debut at Anfield, watched by a crowd 15,000 higher than the average that season.
 Days later Liverpool had a new manager, Bill Shankly.
 Shankly had previously managed Hickson at Huddersfield and again made effective use of Hickson's style.
 His return of 21 goals in 27 games that season almost took Liverpool back to the top flight.
 Another near promotion the following year and a return of 16 goals in 33 would see the end of Hickson's stint with Liverpool.
 Hickson was now nearing 32 and had to make way for Shankly's new signings.

 Hickson moved on, via non league Cambridge City, to Bury for a short spell, playing just a handful of games.
 He headed back to Merseyside in the twilight of his career, with a productive last couple of league seasons at Tranmere Rovers.
 He was Rovers' leading scorer in the 1962/63 season with 23 goals, at the age of 34.
 Dave continued after this outside the Football League, playing for Ellesmere Port Town and Ballymena United (player/manager for both), and as a player at Winsford, Northwich Victoria and Fleetwood F.C..

 It is often said of Hickson that he is the only player to have played "for all three Merseyside clubs".
 This is wrong for several reasons: two other players, John Heydon and Frank Mitchell, also played for all three of Everton, Liverpool and Tranmere Rovers.
-But New Brighton were Football League members from 1923–51 and Bill Lacey and Neil McBain played for all three of Everton, Liverpool and New Brighton.
+But New Brighton were Football League members from 1923 to 1951 and Bill Lacey and Neil McBain played for all three of Everton, Liverpool and New Brighton.
 In addition, John Whitehead played for Liverpool, Everton and also for Bootle in their one year as a league team (1892/93), before they were replaced in Division 2 by Liverpool.